Todd Hazelwood

 Todd Matthew Hazelwood (born 25 September 1995) is an Australian professional racing driver competing in the Repco Supercars Championship for Dick Johnson Racing as a co-driver in the Shell V-Power Racing Ford Mustang.

-2024 saw Todd achieve the biggest moment of his career by winning the prestigious 2024 Repco Bathurst 1000 with Brodie Kostecki and Erebus Motorsport.
-It was the fastest Bathurst 1000 of all time and Todd become just the 66th winner of the great race.
-Todd also managed to win the 2024 Trico Trans Am Series in his debut season with TFH Racing, adding to an incredible 2024 racing season.

-Todd's career in Supercars Championship includes 150+ races with podium finishes and Pole Positions during this time with multiple teams.
+Hazelwood's career in Supercars Championship includes 150+ races with podium finishes and pole positions during this time with multiple teams.

 Hazelwood previously competed in the Dunlop Super2 Series, and won the series with Matt Stone Racing in a Holden VF Commodore in 2017.

 Hazelwood also won the prestigious Mike Kable Young Gun Award in 2014.

 Racing career

 Karting

-Todd started his racing career at the age of seven with his first event at the Adelaide Dirt Kart Club.
-Todd managed to progress quickly as a rookie in 2003 and instantly moved into the Juniors division at the age of 8.
-Todd went on to claim 2nd in his first ever Australian Title and went on to win 3x State Titles before making the switch to Bitumen Karts.
+Hazelwood started his racing career at the age of seven with his first event at the Adelaide Dirt Kart Club.
+He managed to progress quickly as a rookie in 2003 and instantly moved into the Juniors division at the age of eight.
+He went on to claim second in his first ever Australian Title and went on to win three State Titles before making the switch to Bitumen Karts.

-In 2008, Todd won his first race meeting on Bitumen and went on to achieve at the highest level around Australia.
-This included winning 5x Open State Titles, 4x Closed State Titles and 2x Pole Positions at Australian Titles.
-Todd also managed to win plenty of major karting events including the City of Melbourne and City of Adelaide Titles.
+In 2008, Hazelwood won his first race meeting on Bitumen and went on to achieve at the highest level around Australia.
+This included winning five Open State Titles, four Closed State Titles and two pole positions at Australian Titles.
+He also managed to win plenty of major karting events including the City of Melbourne and City of Adelaide Titles.

 Formula Ford

-At the end of the 2010 season, Todd was selected from Arrow Racing Karts to test drive a Formula Ford at Winton Raceway.
-Along with many other karters, this was Todd's first time in a race car on an open circuit.
-After being very successful on his first test, Todd was then selected to drive a race meeting in the 2011 South Australian State Series Championships where Todd finished 2nd on debut.
-Todd and his family couldn't continue to fund the remaining rounds for 2011 and elected to start fundraise and save for the 2012 season.
+At the end of the 2010 season, Hazelwood was selected from Arrow Racing Karts to test drive a Formula Ford at Winton Raceway.
+Along with many other karters, this was his first time in a race car on an open circuit.
+After being very successful on his first test, he was then selected to drive a race meeting in the 2011 South Australian State Series Championships where he finished second on debut.
+Hazelwood and his family couldn't continue to fund the remaining rounds for 2011 and elected to start fundraise and save for the 2012 season.

-After a slim year of racing and lots of fundrasing, Todd was chosen to be the next Fujitsu 'Cool Driver' for the 2012 Victorian Formula Ford State Series.
-In a year that was super competitive with fields over 40+ at some events, Todd managed to finish 4th in the series with one of the oldest chassis/engine combinations in the field.
+After a slim year of racing and lots of fundrasing, Hazelwood was chosen to be the next Fujitsu 'Cool Driver' for the 2012 Victorian Formula Ford State Series.
+In a competitive year with fields over 40+ at some events, he managed to finish fourth in the series with one of the oldest chassis/engine combinations in the field.